C-HGP/TextPolishr/README.md

 - Highlight text and send it to ChatGPT for improvements
 - Access the extension via the context menu (right-click menu) or the toolbar icon
 - View original and improved text in a simple popup
+- Prompt users when first downloading the plugin and ask for OpenAI API key to create a swift installation
+- Progress bar to indicate the status of the job
+- Error messages for empty input or job failures
+- Settings modal for modifying API key and other relevant options

 ## Installation

-- Clone this repository to your local machine
+1. Clone this repository to your local machine
-- Open Google Chrome and navigate to chrome://extensions/.
+2. Open Google Chrome and navigate to chrome://extensions/.
-- Enable "Developer mode" in the top-right corner.
+3. Enable "Developer mode" in the top-right corner.
-- Click "Load unpacked" and select the TextPolishr folder.
+4. Click "Load unpacked" and select the TextPolishr folder.
-- The TextPolishr extension should now be visible in your extensions list, and you should see its icon in the toolbar.
+5. The TextPolishr extension should now be visible in your extensions list, and you should see its icon in the toolbar.

 ## Usage

-- Highlight the text you want to improve.
+1. Highlight the text you want to improve.
-- Right-click the highlighted text and choose "Improve text with ChatGPT" or click the TextPolishr toolbar icon.
+2. Right-click the highlighted text and choose "Improve text with ChatGPT" or click the TextPolishr toolbar icon.
-- The selected text will appear in the popup's "Original Text" field.
+3. The selected text will appear in the popup's "Original Text" field.
-- Click "Get Improved Text" to fetch the improved text from ChatGPT.
+4. Click "Get Improved Text" to fetch the improved text from ChatGPT.
-- The improved text will appear in the "Improved Text" field.
+5. The improved text will appear in the "Improved Text" field.

 ## Configuration

-Replace the placeholder API key in the popup.js file with your actual ChatGPT API key.
+Click the cogwheel icon in the top right corner to open the settings modal for modifying API key and other options.

 ## License